xiehb-evolution/hybrid-effects/README.md

 - **High λ values (λ > 33.5)**: Small effects, indicating hybrid vigor
 - **Low λ values (λ < 33.5)**: Large effects, indicating inbreeding depression or hybrid depression

-Parameter estimation was conducted separately for males and females.The figure below visually illustrates the differences between them.
+To accurately investigate the effects of sex, parameter estimation was conducted separately for male and female individuals.
+The differences between the two groups are visually presented in the figure below, with panel A corresponding to males and panel B to females.

 ![image](https://github.com/xiehb-evolution/hybrid-effects/blob/main/tmp/figureS1_00.png)